Why Intern at Educational Testing Service?

 Research Area 4: Statistical and Psychometric Foundations

-This area is focused on improvements to operational psychometric methods and procedures related to equating and scaling, item and test analyses, measurement error and reliability, quality assurance, and scoring and scaling of complex item types.
+Many of the foundational methods described under Research Area 4 are applied to solve ongoing measurement issues for ETS testing programs so that test scores resulting from assessments are psychometrically sound, legally defensible, and cost effective.
+Research in this area is focused on the application of innovative solutions that result in improvements to operational psychometric methods and procedures related to equating and scaling, item and test analyses, measurement error and reliability, quality assurance and scoring, and scaling of complex item types.

 - $6,000 salary